Phone makers are not modest by nature. Their product launches are often a mix of razzamatazz, extravagant claims and a laundry list of features.

-There was a long feature list.
-The Huawei P8 includes most things you’d expect to see in a 2015 flagship phone.
+The phone has a long feature list.
+The Huawei P8 includes most things you’d expect to see in a 2015 flagship device.
 Huawei emphasises the phone’s camera in its marketing.
 Above all it takes great pictures in poor light conditions.

 Instead of extravagant claims, Huawei Consumer Business Group CEO Richard Yu used a post-launch press conference to outline Huawei’s ambition.